spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 fixtures/info folders and re-used.

 It's also opt-in for all the JSON-LD features, so if you don't want all that faff then don't configure it.
-I will still work perfectly fine as the initial metadata tool that it was originally created as.
+It will still work perfectly fine as the initial metadata tool that it was originally created as.

 With this one config it also allows for further changes to be added